Digital Realty (DLR) Receives a Buy from Raymond James

-In a report released yesterday, Frank Louthan from Raymond James maintained a Buy rating on Digital Realty (DLR).
-The company’s shares closed last Thursday at $149.04.
+Raymond James analyst Frank Louthan maintained a Buy rating on Digital Realty (DLR) today and set a price target of $168.00.
+The company’s shares closed last Friday at $154.31.

-The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Digital Realty with a $159.86 average price target, which is an 8.4% upside from current levels.
+Digital Realty has an analyst consensus of Moderate Buy, with a price target consensus of $160.78, which is a 7.2% upside from current levels.
 In a report issued on April 21, Mizuho Securities also maintained a Buy rating on the stock with a $163.00 price target.

 See today’s analyst top recommended stocks >>